dy24703/PoW_Hardfork/README.md

 Finally, it would greatly increase the possibility of an attacker discovering a flaw in the PoW algorithm that would allow him to attack the network by faking work.
-Changing security critical components always introduce significant risk.
+Changing security-critical components always introduces significant risk.
 The existing PoW algorithm has enjoyed the benefit of nearly a decade of attack and analysis, including the identification of vulnerabilities